 As more and more employers emphasize the importance of having a college degree, many students are thrusting themselves into large amounts of debt to fund undergraduate and graduate degrees.
 Unfortunately, some students do not get the position they desire upon graduating.
 This can make it difficult to make a dent in a mountain of student loan debt.
-If you or a family member are considering filing bankruptcy to deal with student loan debt, you should consult with an experienced Roseville student loan bankruptcy lawyer today.
+If you or a family member are considering filing bankruptcy to deal with student loan debt, you should consult with our experienced Roseville student loan bankruptcy lawyers today.

 The skilled lawyers at The Bankruptcy Group possess a wealth of experience handling various types of bankruptcy issues, and we will use this experience to represent you.
 Managing student loan debt is a stressful process, but we are here to help you explore options that can alleviate the process.
 To schedule a free legal consultation to discuss filing for bankruptcy, call The Bankruptcy Group at 1-800 921-5351.

 In recent years, there are about 42 million individuals with student loan debt that equals $100,000 or less.
 Of these 42 million borrowers, approximately 2 million people have accumulated debt that is over $100,000.
 Additionally, about 415,000 borrowers are in debt that totals more than $200,000.

 It is important to note that the average student loan borrower has between $10,000 to $25,000 worth of debt.
 This amount of debt has permitted some individuals to enter into 10-year repayment plans to deal with their debt.
 Other borrowers that have large amounts of loans are often forced into income-driven repayment plans that could last several decades.